-The preparation of financial statements in conformity with accounting principals generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and related revenues and expenses and disclosure of gain and loss contingencies at the date of the financial statements.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and related revenues and expenses and disclosure of gain and loss contingencies at the date of the financial statements.
 Such estimates and assumptions are subject to a number of risks and uncertainties, which may cause actual results to differ materially from the Company's estimates.
 Both the significant accounting policies which management believes are the most critical to aid in fully understanding and evaluating the reported financial results and the effects of recent accounting pronouncements have been reported in the Company's 2002 Annual Report on Form 10-K.

-In January 2003, the FASB issued Interpretation No. 46 ("FIN 46"), Consolidation of Variable Interest Entities - an interpretation of ARB No. 51.
+issued Interpretation No. 46 ("FIN 46"), Consolidation of Variable Interest Entities - an interpretation of ARB No. 51.
 FIN 46 addresses consolidation by business enterprises of variable interest entities (formerly special purpose entities).
-In general, a variable interest entity is a corporation, partnership, trust or any other legal structure used for business purposes that either (a) does not have equity investors with voting rights or (b) has equity investors that do not provide sufficient financial resources for the entity to support its activities.
+In general, a variable interest entity is a corporation, partnership, trust or any other legal structure used for business purposes that either (a) does not have equity investors with voting rights or (b) has equity investors that do not provide sufficient financial resources for entity to support its activities.
 FIN 46 requires a variable interest entity to be consolidated by a company if that company is subject to a majority of the risk of loss from the variable interest entity's activities or entitled to receive a majority of the entity's residual returns or both.
-The consolidation requirements of FIN 46 apply to variable interest entities created after January 31, 2003.
-The consolidation requirements apply to older entities in the first fiscal year or interim period beginning after June 15, 2003.
+On October 9, 2003 the FASB deferred implementation of FIN 46 until the fourth quarter of 2003.
 The Company has evaluated the applicability of FIN 46 to its existing 50% investment in Cash & Go, Ltd., a Texas limited partnership, which owns and operates approximately 40 check-cashing/short term advance kiosks inside convenience stores in the Texas market.
-As a result, the Company expects that beginning in July 2003, it will consolidate into its financial statements the assets, liabilities and operating results of Cash & Go, Ltd. As part of the initial consolidation, the Company projects that it will incur a change in accounting charge of approximately \$430,000, net of income taxes.
-The expected third quarter charge results from the Company recognizing the other partner's share of the previously accumulated losses of the joint venture as a result of the consolidation.
+As a result, the Company expects that effective December 31, 2003, it will consolidate into its financial statements the assets, liabilities and operating results of Cash & Go, Ltd. As part of the initial consolidation, the Company projects that it will incur a change in accounting charge of approximately \$400,000, net of income taxes.
+The expected fourth quarter charge results from the Company recognizing the other partner's share of the previously accumulated losses of the joint venture as a result of the consolidation.
 There have been no subsequent changes in the Company's accounting policies nor have there been any other subsequently issued accounting pronouncements which materially affect the preparation of the Company's financial statements.